CSEKU160212/webapp_task_bitfountain/README.md

 <h1>webapp_task_bitfountain</h1>

-To run this propject, first clone this repository in your local drive.
+To run this project, first clone this repository in your local drive.

 In the project directory, run bellow commands: